ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk17.md

 To enable a high-level comparison of overall energy consumption scores across all the categories and JVMs, the normalized [geometric mean](https://en.wikipedia.org/wiki/Geometric_mean) was generated.
 This serves as an informative metric for assessing relative energy consumption.

-*Note: All subsequent plots from this category represent the mean energy consumption based on the RAPL stats after subtracting the baseline measurements (i.e., default system overhead), including the 90% confidence level error.*
+*Note: All subsequent plots from this category represent the mean energy consumption based on the RAPL stats after subtracting the baseline measurements (i.e., idle system power consumption), including the 90% confidence level error.*

 ## Off-the-Shelf Applications